-The first simplification scheme we want you to implement yourself involves computing the difference between pixel values much like the block corners scheme described in the introduction.
+The first simplification scheme we want you to implement involves computing the difference between pixel values much like the block corners scheme described in the introduction.
 The idea is very simple.
-Leave the brightness values along the topmost row of each of the three pixel arrays that describe the image unchanged.
-Replace every other brightness value with the difference between its original value and the original value of the pixel directly above it.
+Leave the pixels along the topmost row of the image unchanged.
+Replace every other value in each pixel array with the difference between its original value and the original value of the pixel directly above it.